booz-allen-hamilton/agile-playbook/plays/3_Teams.md

 #### The Team Member
 Team members are, of course, the other members of the team, such as testers, developers, designers.
 They are the people who, collectively, work together to deliver value on the project.
 They will carry a diverse set of skills and expertise, but they are happy to help out in areas that are not their speciality.
-Team members, together, take collecitve responsibility for the total solution, rather than "just my job."
+Team members, together, take collective responsibility for the total solution, rather than "just my job."
 Team members do whatever they can to help the team meet its sprint goal and build a successful product.

 ### On team size
 Our experience shows that a cross-functional 5-7 person team is the preferred maximum team size.
 This size is also supported by PMI-ACP guidelines and follows general Scrum guidelines.
 This would include having a dedicated person as Scrum Master, and another as Product Owner.
 As the project size scales beyond 10, the effectiveness of the team, per-person declines, and significantly more time is spent coordinating work.
 If the scale of the work requires a large team, we need to think about how that can be divided into multiple cross-functional teams that are tightly coordinated, but loosely coupled.